If you look for accountability and performance tracking tools as a real estate professional, sooner or later, you will come across Sisu Real Estate.

 - Buyers closed

-- Contacts made compared to the contacts goal
+- Contacts made compared to the goal of the contact

 - Average listing price